bqchristie/seneca-web322-fall-2023/assignments/assignment-two/assignment-two.md

 5. **Data Handling:**

-   - Load data from a static JSON file to populate the paginated list and detail pages.
+   - Load data from a static JSON file to populate the list and detail pages.
    - Ensure that the data is properly formatted and displayed on the web pages.

-6. **User Experience:**

-   - Enhance the user experience with appropriate feedback messages (e.g., login success, login failure).
-   - Handle errors gracefully and display error messages when necessary.

-7. **Styling:**
+6. **Styling:**

    - Use either Bootstrap or Tailwind CSS to style your web pages.
    - Make sure the application is visually appealing and responsive.

-8. **Code Quality:**
+7. **Code Quality:**

    - Write clean, well-organized, and commented code.
    - Follow best practices for routing and middleware in Express.
    - Ensure proper error handling throughout the application.

-9. **Documentation:**
+8. **Documentation:**

    - Provide a brief README document that explains how to run the application locally.
-   - Include instructions on how to navigate the paginated list view and use the pagination feature.

-10. **Submission:**
+9. **Submission:**
    - Students are required to submit their assignments through a version control system like Git.
    - Provide a link to the Git repository containing your code.

 **Evaluation Criteria:**